PerfectCarl/elementary-files-testing/trash.md

 ### TRASH-17b
 Click the button marked "Empty the Trash" in the trash view when there are trashed files.

-**Expected:** the trash is emptied of files for which the user has the required permissions, that is when the user has write and execute permissions on the trash folder in which the file resides.
+**Expected:** A dialog appears warning that all the files in **all** trash folders, including any on external media will be permanently deleted.
+The trash is emptied of files for which the user has the required permissions, that is when the user has write and execute permissions on the trash folder in which the file resides.
 If many files are present in the trash, a dialog showing progress might be displayed.
 If the trash empties completely (including hidden files) then the view shows an appropriate message (e.g. "This folder is empty") and the infobar is hidden.
+The action cannot be undone with Ctrl-Z.

 ### TRASH-18
 Delete a file from the trash with the `shift`+`delete` or `delete` key

 **Expected:** the file is permanently deleted if the user has the required permissions otherwise a error dialog appears.
+The action cannot be undone with Ctrl-Z.

 ### TRASH-19
 Trash a file located on an external filesystem that supports trash using any of the methods listed above.